craftweg/website/priv/posts/2019-04-12-xcode-updates-are-fun.md

 ---
 title: Xcode updates are fun
-excerpt: On this blog post I talk about Xcode updates and how painful they can sometimes be.
+description: On this blog post I talk about Xcode updates and how painful they can sometimes be.
 categories: [xcode, swift, ios, macos]
 ---